Remembrance Day Hours: 7:00am – 6:00pm

 For those teens and adults who have always wanted to skate or just improve your skills.
 Helmets are mandatory.

-Our high-energy sessions focus on enhancing balance, agility, speed, endurance, and power.
-Through exciting drills and techniques, kids will sharpen their skills for improved game-time performance while building confidence and athleticism.
-Important Note: This is not a Learn to Skate program.
-Before enrolling, participants should be able to independently get up and down on the ice and shuffle across the rink without assistance.
+Our high-energy sessions focus on building balance, agility speed, endurance, and power.
+Through engaging dills and techniques, kids will improve their skills in a way that translates directly to game-time performance.
+Join us for an unforgettable skating experience that boosts confidence and athleticism.
+(Important note: This is not a Learn to Skate Program.
+Before enrolling, participants should be able to independently get up and down on the ice and shuffle across the rink without assistance).

 Ages 3 – Adult